This post by Cari Dugan is shared here with her permission.

 We can safeguard our kids by empowering them to be their own advocates.
 Encourage your children to trust their own instincts.
 I know it is well-intentioned, but I inwardly cringe when a parent scolds a child for not greeting me with a hug.
 If you find your son or daughter wary of an adult, give them permission to set up their own boundaries.
 In other words, don’t ever force a child to be physical with someone against their own will.
 Even if that adult is a trusted family member or close friend.
 Giving them the lead only reinforces the fact that they are in charge of their own bodies, and that “No” means NO.

 Again, they don’t know this if you don’t tell them.
-So talk to your children.
+So talk to your children about sexual abuse.
 Prayerfully and purposefully.

 Discourage family secrets.
 Or any secrets for that matter.
 Encourage open and free conversation.
 Let your little ones know that they can come to you to discuss any issue, at any time.
 Also, be sure to point out other “safe” adults that they trust that they can talk to as well.
 No topic should be banned from the household, including questions and concerns about sex.